England. Change location

 Civil justice and tort law

 By studying this module, you’ll gain an understanding of the range of civil laws, as well as the operation of the civil justice system.
 You’ll develop knowledge of the issues relating to law-making in England and Wales, including key underpinnings of principles and actors operating in the legal system, as well as issues relating to access to justice and alternative dispute resolution.
-This module will also cover the substantive legal subject of tort law.
-A range of torts will be explored, including negligence, nuisance, and defamation.
+This module also covers the substantive legal subject of tort law, where a range of torts, including negligence, nuisance, and defamation, will be explored.

 Modules count towards OU qualifications